mmistakes/minimal-mistakes/_posts/2017-01-14-setup-raspberry.md

  2. Write image into the SD Card

- Follow this [guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) according to your OS or Follow this [tutorial](http://michaelcrump.net/the-magical-command-to-get-sdcard-formatted-for-fat32/).
+ Follow this [guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) according to your OS or follow this [tutorial](http://michaelcrump.net/the-magical-command-to-get-sdcard-formatted-for-fat32/).
 Here my commands on my Mac.

 a.
 Retrieve the SD card mount point